FREQUENTLY ASKED QUESTIONS

 If you would like us to arrange pick-up for you (from the airport or your hotel), please let us know.

-We recommend the Golden Gate Hotel ($20) or One Up Hotel ($30+).
-Both of these hotels are very familiar with Wat Opot.
-There are also many hotels (some with swimming pools) that are popping up all over the city.
-A few that have been utilized by past volunteers are: H hotel, Jasmin Monument Hotel, Colina Boutique Hotel, The Flora Boutique Hotel and the Frangipani Living Arts Hotel (these vary by price and location).
+There are many boutique hotels that have popped up all over the city that are in the $25-$35 USD price range.
+A few that have been utilized by volunteers are One Up Hotel or Eco Boutique Hotel, H hotel, Prasat's Boutique Hotel, and the Frangipani Living Arts Hotel (these vary by price and location).

 WOCC’s internet is touchy at best, it’s not unusual to go days at a time without good internet access.
-You may not be able to get online every day, so you may want to inform your loved ones back home of this fact.
+You may not be able to get online every day.

 During the school year (November – July) The kids are in school from 7:00am – 11:00am (primary age) and 7:00am – 4:00pm (high school).
 During the mornings, volunteers can work with our preschoolers and/or do miscellaneous projects such as painting, cleaning, and organizing.